kernkonzept/emmc-driver/doc/emmc_drv_readme.md

 the eMMC driver using the Virtio block protocol.

+## Recognized capabilities

+The driver makes use of certain capabilities:

+* `vbus`

+  Required for finding the device which should be driven by this driver.

+* `bbds`

+  **Only used by the SDHCI driver.**
+  Certain SDHCI devices cannot handle DMA requests with DMA buffers beyond 4GiB.
+  The provided dataspace is used as bounce buffer if the driver detects that a certain request needs it.
+  **Note:** The bounce buffer needs to be able to hold the memory for an entire read/write request.
+That means that the buffer is divided into the number of maximum segments (see `--max-seg` parameter).

+* `sdhci_adma_buf`

+  **Only used by the SDHCI driver.**
+  Page (4096 bytes) for storing DMA descriptors for the SDHCI driver.
+If this capability is not provided, the driver will allocate an arbitrary page.

+* `bcm2835_mbox_mem`

+  **Only used by the SDHCI driver when attaching to an bcm2711-compatible device.**
+  Page (4096 bytes) for storing bcm2835 mbox messages.
+The firmware mbox is used to perform voltage switching for certain SD card configurations.
+If this capability is not provided, the driver will allocate an arbitrary page.

 ## Examples

 A couple of examples on how to request different disks or partitions are listed